M7OCM/890/README.md

 ![20240311_214152](https://github.com/M7OCM/890/assets/128899149/c0b0f547-ba98-401b-bdcd-dc0b1fd48704)

 ## Latest
 Please note, since v2.0.8 the auto functionality has been removed.
 Subsequently, this is very much a hands on radio requiring experience and time to learn.
 Don't expect it to work like before, AGC Modes need to be adjusted for fine tuning AM for example.
 FM will work as before however fine tuning AGC will also have benefits.
-SATCOM RX is vastly improved, especially when coupled with a cheap wideband 20dB pre amplifier (more info to follow).
+SATCOM RX is vastly improved, especially when coupled with a cheap wideband 20dB pre amplifier (WIP more info to follow).

-v2.1.3 coming soon, Xawen's amazing Tunable Squelch System (currently in the torture test phase, basically I'm trying to kill it 😅).
+v2.1.3 released 13032024 Xawen's amazing Tunable Squelch System.
 Fine tune the Squelch Level via RSSI, Noise, Glitch values to suit your radio setup - a truly remarkable addition.

-v2.1.2 Updated 11032024 essential DCS fix by Dual Tachyon, plus clean up...

-~~v2.1.2 originally released 05032024~~ (2 bin files standard plus aero) NOAA Monitor removed, didn't work effectively; added TX CTCSS/DCS to Key Action; works in harmony with key */RP "reverse frequency", (eg for setting tone on repeater input frequency).
-Reset keys is mandatory.
-Menu #66 (note #66 as NOAA menu item removed, was #67 in previous versions).
+Back up SPI before use.
+If in doubt leave defaults: Squelch RSSI 94, Squelch Noise 68 and Squelch Glitch 17.
+Adjust values with caution - squelch may get stuck open or not open at all if used aggressively!
+These settings persist.
+I've added some new Key Action Dialogs for FM Radio and Bandwidth.
+Credit: OEFWCOM

 ![20240304_093404](https://github.com/M7OCM/890/assets/128899149/2bc95e04-97d0-4fbc-9ea4-45385575615f)
 As previously mentioned I'm hopeful that very soon if not now (!) this firmware will be called final and complete.
 I never wanted an ongoing beta version as that makes it less useable from my point of view.
 In addition, the fw requires more rigorous testing as, inevitably, bugs tend to creep in when something 'major' gets changed 😂